ksiuwr/LectureVoting/README.md

 + `make refresh` - remove additional build files & compile source files

 ## How to deploy?
 First check if Arduino is connected via USB and `/dev/ttyACM0` is open.
 Then simply run `make install` command if sources have already been compiled.
-But if sources should be compiled before, then run `make reinstall` command.
+But when sources should be compiled before, then run `make reinstall` command.